 "IX.
-You agree to promote the general good of society, to cultivate the social virtues, and to propagate the knowledge of the art.
+You agree to promote the general good of society, to cultivate the social virtues, and to propagate the knowledge of the art body of men, to make innovations in the body of Masonry.

 "X. You promise to pay homage to the Grand Master for the time being, and to his officers when duly installed; and strictly to conform to every edict of the Grand Lodge, or General Assembly of Masons, that is not subversive of the principles and groundwork of Masonry.